Photo by Jake Lewis

 Get Rid of Your Smartphone

-Thanks to a chance encounter I had with a couple of tough lads on the mean streets of Broken Britain a few weeks back, I don’t have an iPhone any more.
-And I haven't taken up the offer of Orange’s speedy phone-replacement service.
+Thanks to a chance encounter I had with a couple of tough guys on the mean streets of England a few weeks back, I don’t have an iPhone any more.
+And I haven't gotten it replaced.
 Instead, I found myself gravitating towards the words of Mark Fisher.
-When, at a recent talk in London, the all-round top bloke of British Marxism described iPhones as “individualised command centres”, it made me wonder what part of a human being really needs a smartphone.
+When, at a recent talk in London, the all-round top bloke of British Marxism described iPhones as “individualized command centers” it made me wonder what part of a human being really needs a smartphone.
 Who's insisting that we have them?
 Who's telling us that we must be able to respond to emails at all hours of the day?
 Who actually gives a shit about our Instagram accounts?
 People who don’t like you, that’s who.
 Which makes smartphones nothing more than a tool of self-loathing.

 Essentially, we’ve all been sold a massive, techno-capitalist lie about the necessity of these things.
-Unless you’re freelance, you are contracted to work a certain number of hours in an office every week.
-So why are you having to reply to emails out of hours?
-I never thought I’d find myself saying things like this – sounding like one of my own teachers – and I’m certainly not some kind of preaching neo-luddite, but smartphones kill your concentration, your conversational ability and perhaps even your cognitive skills.
+I never thought I’d find myself saying things like this—and I’m certainly not some kind of preaching neo-luddite—but smartphones kill your concentration, your conversational ability, and perhaps even your cognitive skills.
 And for what?
 FOMO and stress.

-Throw away your smartphones, reclaim your 3210s and reclaim your life.
+Throw away your smartphones and reclaim your life.
 You can always run Twitter off a laptop.

 Unplug Yourself from the Entertainment Matrix

-I think it's only healthy to take yourself away from such things for a while.
+I think it's healthy to take yourself away from such things for a while.
 We’ve become completely attached to this matrix, and when removed from it we turn into incapable, agitated wrecks who can’t deal with a bus journey without the technological blanket of Candy Crush.
-It’s easy to give my parents' generation stick, but when you remember that they spent whole days without power due to industrial action, it's easy to see how pathetic us lot are.
-Learn to live without your communication comforters, because these polar storms are only gonna get worse, and you’re going to be shit at dealing with them.
+Learn to live without your communication comforters, because these polar vortexes are only gonna get worse, and you’re going to be crappy at dealing with them.

 Photo by Rory DCS